hhariri/hhariri.github.io/_posts/2014-04-17-getting-started-with-kotlin-oss-project.md

 ## More Getting Started Guides

 That's pretty much it for getting up and running with an existing Kotlin project.
-Not as daunting as one things.
+Not as daunting as one thinks.
 If you are new to JVM, make sure you check out my Getting Started Guides:

 * [JVM for .NET Developers](http://hadihariri.com/2013/12/29/jvm-minimal-survival-guide-for-the-dotnet-developer/)